 The baseline attribution options we discussed in our previous blog post might not fit your needs for modeling your Google Analytics data.

-Luckily, there’s an additional Custom Attribution Modeling functionality that allows you to create and apply a personalized model instead.
+Luckily, there’s an additional Custom Attribution Model functionality that allows you to create and apply a personalized model instead.

-Custom Attribution Modeling gives you the ability to build a rules-based model from the ground up.
+Custom digital marketing attribution gives you the ability to build a rules-based model from the ground up.
 Then you can assign conversion credit to touchpoints in a way that makes the most sense for your business.
 Most importantly, you can assign weights to different campaigns and user engagements in a way that reflects your individualized digital marketing initiatives.

-For example, you can use Custom Attribution Modeling to deprioritize or filter out touchpoints based on a specific marketing goal.
+For example, you can use Custom Attribution Model to deprioritize or filter out touchpoints based on a specific marketing goal.
 You can even favor individual channels or creatives based on seasonality.
-Custom Attribution Modeling also allows you to make adjustments based on previously tested attribution models.
+Custom digital marketing attribution also allows you to make adjustments based on previously tested attribution models.

 You can modify an existing model, or apply new fields as well, including flexible time decay and an adjustable lookback window.
 Note that the default is 30 days, and your business may have a shorter or longer customer journey, so be sure to adjust accordingly.